 Day 07–Trek to Durali (3200m) 5 hrs

-Following a mild descent, we then again move uphill as we climb until Durali, which is some 3200 meters from the sea level.
-It takes around five hours to reach Durali from Sinwa where a guesthouse awaits us to take the rest for the day with some sumptuous meal on offer.
+Following a gentle descent, we move uphill as we climb to Durali, which is some 3200 meters from sea level.
+It takes around five hours to reach Durali from Sinwa, where a guesthouse awaits us to take the rest of the day with some sumptuous meal on offer.

 Day 08–Trek to Annapurna Base Camp (4210m) 5 hrs

-On day eighth day, we climb some 1000 meters as we make our way towards the Annapurna Base Camp (ABC).
-ABC trek is also known as the Annapurna Sanctuary as it is also the protected area of the Nepal government.
+On day eight, we climb some 1000 meters to make our way toward the Annapurna Base Camp (ABC).
+ABC trek is also known as the Annapurna Sanctuary as it is also a protected area by the Nepal government.
 Reaching ABC will be the culmination of the ABC trek as you will enjoy the pristine views of the mountains and the adjoining locality.
 Some people might as well face the problem of high-altitude sickness, but that should not be much of a problem for regular climbers.
 Overnight stay at a local guesthouse.

 Day 09–ABC to Bamboo (2540m)7 hrs

 On day nine, you will climb downhill as the trek now descends from the ABC.
 The trail is modest and comfortable as there will no longer be problems with the high altitude.
-Almost a seven-hour trek will take you to the village in Bamboo where you will be staying in a guesthouse for the rest of the night.
+Almost a seven-hour tour will take you to the village in Bamboo, where you will be staying in a guesthouse for the rest of the night.

 Day 10–Trek to Jhinudanda (1780m) 6hrs

 Trek to Jhinu Danda takes around 6 hours.
-The major attraction is the hot spring (Tatopani) where the tourists can take a dip at the hot water spring.
+The major attraction is the hot spring (Tatopani), where the tourists can dip in the hot water spring.
 It is widely believed that a swim at the hot water spring cures skin ailments and other diseases.
 Overnight stay at a guesthouse.

 Day 11–Jhinudanda to Pokhara 6hrs

-On day eleven, you will return to Pokhara from where it all started.
+You will return to Pokhara from where it all started on day eleven.
 While on the way, you will also come across the beautiful Landruk village.
 Overnight stay at a guesthouse in Pokhara.

 Day 12–Drive back to Kathmandu 6hrs